KenLin765/data-representation-project/README.md

 https://kennethlinehan132.pythonanywhere.com/

 This will allow a user to use the website without cloning and setting up the database to work.

+This works the same online and on github, the authentication is the only difference.

+## Authentication

+I didn't include an authentication on python anywhere as it was giving me issues, but I included a basic one on github.
+When the user opens the main page it will ask for a login.
+Just for simplicity reasons I put this as "password" with a lower case p.

 ## Setup Instructions